 Another issue that is somewhat related to sample size is co-linearity.
 To have a really good system, you'd like every player to play a large number of possession with every other player on his team (and in the league, to be honest), but this obviously can't happen.
 In fact, you often end up with certain players playing so much with certain other players that the regression can't figure out how to separate them from each other (Derek Fisher and Kobe Bryant would be one example).
 When this happens, large errors on each player can occur.
 As with sample size, typically, the only way to overcome this is to use multiple seasons worth of data.

 Regularized APM (RAPM)

 This is a little bit of an aside, but statistics are becoming more and more important these days with the growth of the internet and "big data".
 Just as we are interested in rating players (for fun), statisticians working for businesses or in academics use regression analysis so often, that they are constantly looking for new methods and techniques to improve its effectiveness.
 In recent years, APBRmetricians have started to bring in these more sophisticated tools to the analysis of the NBA.
 One of the most frequently used improvements on "ordinary" linear regression is called ridge regression, which uses a technique called regularization.
-I won't go into the details (see here for the gory math), but suffice it to say that ridge regression can give considerable improvements in predictive power over standard APM.
-Currently, the go-to source for RAPM is a website called (somewhat modestly in my opinion) stats-for-the-nba.com run by Jeremias Engelmann (or "Jerry" in the forums).
+I won't go into the details (), but suffice it to say that ridge regression can give considerable improvements in predictive power over standard APM.
+Currently, the go-to source for RAPM is a website called (somewhat modestly in my opinion) run by Jeremias Engelmann (or "Jerry" in the forums).

 Not only does Jerry apply this technique to overall player ratings, but he has also used it to calculate adjusted rebounding, adjusted PPP, and even adjusted fouling.
 He's also applied it to foreign leagues and the WNBA!